CCRI-Cyberknights/stemday_2025_takehome/challenges_solo/11_Hidden_Flag/junk/ref/readme.txt

+This folder contains assorted documentation.
+This folder contains assorted documentation.
+Review each file carefully.
+This folder contains assorted documentation.
 Welcome to the reference directory.
-Welcome to the reference directory.
-Welcome to the reference directory.
-Welcome to the reference directory.
-KZBQ-GATS-5238
-This folder contains assorted documentation.
+Review each file carefully.
+CCRI-GUHA-0780